Constructing Confidence Intervals for 'the' Generalization Error -- a Comprehensive Benchmark Study: Parameter Influence on Coverage and Width (Stability)

 \section{Parameter Influence on Coverage and Width (Stability)}

-In this section, we further analyze the influence of the resampling parameters on the coverage and width of the Corrected t, Conservative z, and Nested CV methods.
+In this section, we further analyze the influence of the resampling parameters on the coverage and width of the \NCorrectedT{}, \NConservativeZ{}, and \NBates{} methods.
 We restrict the analysis to classification problems for which it is easier to visualize the width, but similar observations also hold in the regression case.

 Figure~\ref{fig:AblationCorT} shows the results for the Corrected-T method with a ratio of $0.9$ on datasets of size 500 and 10000.
 For size 500, the coverage stays relatively constant across repetitions for all inducers, whereas for size 10000, the coverage of the decision tree deteriorates with an increased number of repetitions.
 Furthermore, the average median width of the CIs as well as its standard deviation decreases up to around 50 repetitions, after which the curves become relatively flat.
 In general, 25 seems like a good choice for the number of iterations.